-When hiring a kitchen designer, the two primary methods are: 1) purely design function or 2) as a contractor who will handle the entire project from start to finish.
-If you hire a kitchen designer to simply draw plans, once that phase is complete, hiring a remodeling contractor and getting the project done is up to you.
-Regardless of which route you decide to take, here are a few questions to keep in mind before hiring a kitchen designer.
+Ok, so know that you know what a kitchen designer does, how do you decide if you should hire one for your remodel?
+Most homeowners typically hire a kitchen designer for two primary reasons.
+The first is purely for design function, and the second is for a contractor who will handle the entire project from start to finish.
+If you end up choosing to hire a kitchen designer to simply draw plans, once that phase is complete, hiring a contractor and getting the project done is entirely up to you.
+Regardless of which route you decide to take when hiring, here are a few questions to ask when deciding which kitchen designer to hire.

-This may only be an important issue if you’re hoping to get your renovation done by a certain date or holiday, but it is still nice to have a kitchen designer who will work with a sense of urgency.
+If there’s a certain deadline you need to meet for your finished remodel, relaying that information to your kitchen designer will allow them to work with a sense of urgency.
 Depending on the complexity of the project and the current workload of the designer, most drawings should be able to be completed within one to three weeks.

 If you hire a kitchen designer to handle your project from start to finish, they will often have their own pool of contractors that work on their jobs.
-In many cases they choose these contractors due to their reliability and the quality of their workmanship, and the designer may be reluctant to make a substitution.
-If there is a painter or electrician you have worked with in the past, or your brother-in-law happens to be a plumber, ask your designer if it would be possible to use them on your project during the interview stage rather than waiting until after signing the contract.
+In many cases, they choose these contractors due to their reliability and the quality of their workmanship, and the designer may be reluctant to make a substitution.
+If there is a painter or electrician, you have worked with in the past, ask your designer if it would be possible to use them on your project during the interview stage rather than waiting until after signing the contract.